The fifth Spyro the Dragon

 - Bianca, despite appearing in the opening cinematic, shows up only one other time at the beginning of the game and is never seen again outside the background of the ending cinematic.

 - Department of Redundancy Department: The loading screen for the loading screen.

 - Lethal Lava Land: Ripto's Arena.

-- Loads and Loads of Loading: One of the games most major faults.
+- Loads and Loads of Loading: One of the game's most notorious faults(at least on the PS2 version, the Xbox and Gamecube versions had substantially shorter load times by comparison).
 You know it's bad when the loading screens have loading screens.

-- Obvious Beta: Freeze during load screens, some Game Breaking Bugs and more, the PS2 version is particularly bad.
+- Obvious Beta: Not only did the game freeze during load screens, there were a few Game Breaking Bugs and more.
+The PS2 version was particularly bad.